 - All else being equal, it is best to work during the normal work week.

-Performance evaluations occur every six months from your join date.
+Performance evaluations occur every six months.
 Notes from the performance evaluations are stored in a google document, and are only visible to partners and yourself.
 Notes from the previous evaluations, and in particular areas of improvement, are reviewed at the start of the next review.

 If you are new, we will also have an evaluation once you have been with us for three months to ensure that you are enjoying your new position.

 We use email and Slack for internal communication.

 Email is best for non-urgent communication that requires a formal or well thought out response.

 Slack is best for most everyday communication.
 Here are some rules of thumb for Slack communication:

 - When someone asks a question or makes a request, respond quickly—even if it is just to acknowledge that you are “looking into it.”
 Often the other person will be waiting for a response and if you look into the issue before responding, the other person will waste time.

 - @mention people when you need their feedback.